Introduction and Purpose

 3.3.1 Spectating

-In order to avoid giving any team an advantage spectators should be removed from spectating unless both Adult Sponsors have agreed to allow for a spectator by following section 7.7 Match Spectating from the Youth Program Master Rulebook.
+In order to avoid giving any team an advantage, spectators should be removed from spectating unless both Adult Sponsors have agreed to allow for a spectator by following section 7.7 Match Spectating from the Youth Program Competition Rulebook.

 If an Adult Sponsor is using a spectator, the lobby host will need to ensure that spectators are set to only be able to spectate their respective team using the in-game lobby settings found within Overwatch.

-Overwatch 2 is a live service multiplayer game which may release new heroes, maps, or competitive game modes while the season is occurring.
+Overwatch 2 is a live-service multiplayer game that may release new heroes, maps, or competitive game modes while the season is occurring.

 New maps and heroes added to the competitive pool of Overwatch 2 during the regular season may be available for use in a PlayVS match.
 All competing teams will be notified of any map pool or hero changes and/or additions at least one (1) week in advance to them being available.
 Any maps or heroes currently disabled in-game by Blizzard Entertainment will not be available to use in PlayVS official matches.
 This rulebook will be updated as needed to act as a source of truth.